polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/index.md

 #### Rust Nightly Toolchain

-If you want to grantee that if your build works on your computre as you update Rust and other dependencies, you should use a specific Rust nightly version that is known to be compatible with the version of Substrate they are using; this version will vary from project to project and different projects may use different mechanisms to communicate this version to
+If you want to grantee that if your build works on your computer as you update Rust and other dependencies, you should use a specific Rust nightly version that is known to be compatible with the version of Substrate they are using; this version will vary from project to project and different projects may use different mechanisms to communicate this version to